Strike-hit SAS cancels more than 1,200 additional flights

 “We deeply regret that our customers are affected by the ongoing pilot strike when SAS now cancels flights on Monday and Tuesday,” the airline said in a statement.

-“The strike will affect an additional 61,000 passengers on Monday when 667 flights are canceled across Scandinavia.
+“The strike will affect an additional 61,000 passengers on Monday when 667 flights are cancelled across Scandinavia.
 On Tuesday 49,000 passengers and 546 departures will be affected.”

-Reporting by Niklas Pollard; additional reporting by Ishita Palli in Bangalore; Editing by Elaine Hardcastle
+(Reporting by Niklas Pollard; additional reporting by Ishita Palli in Bangalore; Editing by Elaine Hardcastle)